 The bachelor project constitutes the predominant aspect of this semester.
-The bachelor project must be prepared by the individual student in collaboration with a business, or it must constitute an element in the educational institution's own development projects.
+The bachelor project must be prepared by the individual student in collaboration with a business or as parts of the educational institution's own research and development projects.
 The project is intended to provide the student with an opportunity to demonstrate independence in experimental or theoretical treatment of a practical engineering-oriented problem within the field of biotechnology.